jrash/chemmodlab/README.md

 NOTES:

 1. This functionality is not on CRAN yet, but will be soon.
 Please download the development branch from github.
-2. The confidence bands and hypothesis tests section does not require models to be fit in chemmodlab.
+2. The confidence bands and hypothesis tests functions do not require models to be fit in chemmodlab.
 Score and activity information can be provided from any model.